KOKAS-3o14TOS/-TE3003B_Integration_of_Robotics_and_Intelligent_Systems-/README.md

 ## Weekly Sessions

   ### Week 1: (Mobile Robots – Fundamentals)
-  This week will introduce the teaching team and the basics of ROS.
+  This week will introduce the teaching team and the basics of dynamical systems.
   #### Session 1:
   * Course Introduction.
   *	Dynamical Systems.